SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

 Normalised real numbers (0-1) for focus, iris and zoom.
-  Encoders are represented in this way (as opposed to raw integer
-    values) to ensure values remain independent of encoder resolution, mininum and maximum (at an acceptable loss of precision).
+  Encoders are represented in this way (as opposed to raw integer values) to ensure values remain independent of encoder resolution, minimum and maximum (at an acceptable loss of precision).
-  These values are only relevant in lenses with end-stops that
-    demarcate the 0 and 1 range.
+  These values are only relevant in lenses with end-stops that demarcate the 0 and 1 range.
   Value should be provided in the following directions (if known):
   Focus:   0=infinite     1=closest
   Iris:    0=open         1=closed
   Zoom:    0=wide angle   1=telephoto

 #### Units